War in Donbas: Re-launch of Ukrainian operation

 On 24 April, Avakov said that Ukrainian troops had captured the city administration in Mariupol, after a clash with pro-Russian demonstrators there.
 Despite this, a report by the BBC said that whilst it appeared that Ukrainian troops and the mayor of Mariupol did enter the building in the early morning, Ukrainian troops had abandoned it by the afternoon.
 Local pro-Russian activists blamed Ukrainian nationalists for the attack upon the building but said that the DPR had regained control.
 A representative of the Republic, Irina Voropoyeva, said, "We, the Donetsk People's Republic, still control the building.
 There was an attempted provocation but now it's over."

-On the same day, Ukrainian government officials said that the Armed Forces had intended to retake the city of Sloviansk, but that an increased threat of "Russian invasion" halted these operations.
+The same day, Ukrainian government officials said that the Armed Forces had intended to retake the city of Sloviansk, but that an increased threat of "Russian invasion" halted these operations.
 Russian forces had mobilised within 10 km of the Ukrainian border.
-The officials said that seven troops were killed during the day's operations.
-President Turchynov issued a statement later in the day, and said that the "Anti-Terrorist Operation" would be resumed, citing the ongoing hostage crisis in Sloviansk as a reason.
-By 6 May, 14 Ukrainian troops had died and 66 had been injured in the fighting.
+By 6 May 14 Ukrainian troops had died and 66 had been injured in the fighting.

 Insurgents took over the offices of the regional state television network on 27 April.
 After capturing the broadcasting centre, the militants began to broadcast Russian television channels.

 The Luhansk People's Republic (LPR) was declared on 27 April.
 Representatives of the Republic demanded that the Ukrainian government provide amnesty for all protesters, enshrine Russian as an official language, and hold a referendum on the status of the region.
 They issued an ultimatum that stated that if Kyiv did not meet their demands by 14:00 on 29 April, they would launch an insurgency in tandem with that of the Donetsk People's Republic.

 On 29 April, a city administration building in Pervomaisk was overrun by Luhansk People's Republic insurgents, who then raised their flag over it.
 In Krasnyi Luch, the city administration conceded to demands by separatist activists that it support the referendums on the status of Donetsk and Luhansk of 11 May, and followed by raising the Russian flag over the city administration building.

 Insurgents occupied the city administration building in Kadiivka on 1 May.
 Later in the week, they captured the local police station, business centre, and SBU building.
-Activists in Rovenky occupied a police building on 5 May, but quickly left it.
-On the same day, the police headquarters in Slovianoserbsk was seized by members of the Army of the South-East, affiliated with the Luhansk People's Republic.
+The same day, the police headquarters in Slovianoserbsk was seized by members of the Army of the South-East, affiliated with the Luhansk People's Republic.
 The town of Antratsyt was occupied by a number of renegade Don Cossacks.
 Insurgents went on to seize the prosecutor's office in Sievierodonetsk on 7 May.
-On the next day, supporters of the Luhansk People's Republic captured government buildings in Starobilsk.
+The next day, supporters of the Luhansk People's Republic captured government buildings in Starobilsk.